zepedrob16/lbaw1742/artefacts/artefact-2/artefact-2.md

 Identifier | Name | Description
 -- | -- | --
 C01 | Deadline | The project must be developed throughout the semester and finished before the end of it.
+<del>C02 | <del>Login Only | <del>Users can only comment, rank, share, post and do other authenticated priveleges if they first log in.
+<del>C03 | <del>Website HTTP Response | <del>Specify the HTTP responses sent according the website states.
+Message "200" when the page returned is the correct page or "503" when the page is not available.

 ***